Hide Endō, the Oldest Person in Shizuoka, Japan, Dies at 112

 BIOGRAPHY

 At some point, Endō moved into a nursing home for the elderly in Shimizu Ward, Shizuoka City.
 In 2021, local officials visited her and presented Shizuoka-made tea along with a congratulatory handwritten placard to celebrate her 108th birthday.
-At that time, she was the second-oldest person in the Shimizu Ward.
-At the age of 110, she can still move around in her wheelchair unassisted and reportedly maintains a hearty appetite, especially for sweet treats like tea and coffee with sugar.
-According to her, the key to longevity is not being picky about food, eating well, and reading the newspaper every morning.
+At that time, she was the second-oldest person in Shimizu Ward.
+At the age of 110, she could still move around in her wheelchair unassisted and reportedly maintained a hearty appetite, especially for sweet treats like tea and coffee with sugar.
+According to her, the key to longevity was not being picky about food, eating well, and reading the newspaper every morning.

 RECOGNITION